tarwn/lessthandot-hugo/blogs/content/posts/2011-06-22-compressing-files-with-ntfs-compression.md

 [<img src="http://farm6.static.flickr.com/5277/5860004203_c847a70cac.jpg" width="394" height="300" alt="compress" />][1]

 Did you know that you can call this from the command line also?
-I just saw this on Raymond Chen&#8217;s blog today: http://blogs.msdn.com/b/oldnewthing/archive/2011/06/22/10177613.aspx
+I just saw this on Raymond Chen's blog today: http://blogs.msdn.com/b/oldnewthing/archive/2011/06/22/10177613.aspx

 I decided to try it out